1. Movement play is crucial for early childhood development, impacting physical, linguistic, social-emotional, and cognitive areas.

 4. Movement play lays the foundation for cognitive growth, essential for academic skills like reading and writing.

 If you’re a Kinedu advocate and have seen our activity videos, you’re most likely aware of the profound importance and link between physical activity and brain development.
 In this article, we’ll explore the concept of movement play, analyze how this type of play impacts all four areas of early childhood development, and what you can do to encourage it at home.

 First things first, what is movement play?

 One of your baby’s first ways of communicating with you is through movement.
-The idea behind this theory is that, through free play-movement, your baby is working on all of his or her developmental areas, not just the physical one.
+The idea behind this theory is that, through free play-movement, your baby is working on all of their developmental areas, not just the physical one.
 Movement play is when children move in specific ways as they go about their development and repeat these motions.
-From early reflexes, senses and movement, your baby is learning and stimulating his or her neurological system in many ways.
+From early reflexes, senses, and movements, your baby is learning and stimulating their neurological system in many ways.
 Some examples considered movement play include floor play (tummy and back), belly crawling, crawling, spinning, rocking, rolling, etc.

 How is movement play related to all areas of development?

 - Linguistic.
 For this area, we’ll consider early communication.
-It is through movement that your baby will understand the importance of body language and using the body to convey messages.
-“Movement conversations” include eye contact, interaction using facial gestures, touching, etc. Aside from body language, it’s thanks to movement that your baby will begin to learn the name of the body parts and important verbs such as sit down, pick up, etc.
+It is through movement that your baby will understand the importance of body language and to use their body to convey messages.
+“Movement conversations” include eye contact, interaction using facial gestures, touching, etc. Aside from body language, it’s thanks to movement that your little one will begin to learn the name of the body parts and important verbs such as sit down, pick up, etc.

-- Early movement play and physical development will serve as the bases that your baby need in order to deal with later academic demands (such as eye movements for reading, hand coordination for writing, etc.).
+- Cognitive.
+Early movement play and physical development will serve as the bases that your baby needs in order to deal with later academic demands (such as eye movements for reading, hand coordination for writing, etc.).